ameisner/lsst_decam_recipe/README.md

 Tables for which to set validity for a calib from when it is taken until it is superseded by the next; validity in other tables is calculated by applying the validity range. config.register.validityUntilSuperseded=['defects', 'bias', 'flat', 'fringe', 'dark', 'illumcor']
 ```

+The idea is to make the pipeline ignore the `validStart`/`validEnd` constraint on e.g., the available master biases/flats.
+Then you can do the data reduction:

+You'll also need to put suitable reference catalogs in place covering your chosen sky location.